 12. Enjoy a winter festival

-Most guides to the best things to do in winter in Queenstown only include the famous Queenstown Winter Festival in their list.
+Most guides of the best things to do in winter in Queenstown only include the famous Queenstown Winter Festival in their list.
 However, in order for your trip to line up with only one festival, you’d need to be very lucky.
 Instead, let me tell you about the three best festivals in Queenstown during winter:

 Queenstown Winter Festival